craigtp/PersonalStudy/TrainingCourses.md

 ==================
 Vendor    | Title                                   |
 --------- | --------------------------------------- |
-Dometrain | From Zero to Hero OpenTelemetry in .NET |
+Dometrain | From Zero to Hero Docker For Developers |

 Courses To Watch
 ================
 Vendor      | Title                                                               |
 ----------- | ------------------------------------------------------------------- |
+Dometrain   | From Zero to Hero Kubernetes For Developers                         |
 Dometrain   | Deep Dive Clean Architecture in .NET                                |
 Dometrain   | Deep Dive Domain-Driven Design                                      |
 Dometrain   | Deep Dive Microservices Architecture                                |
-Dometrain   | Deep Drive Modular Monoliths in .NET                                |
+Dometrain   | Deep Dive Modular Monoliths in .NET                                 |
 Dometrain   | Career - Getting Promoted As A Software Engineer                    |
-Dometrain   | From Zero to Hero Docker For Developers                             |
 Dometrain   | From Zero to Hero Event-Driven Architecture                         |
-Dometrain   | From Zero to Hero Kubernetes For Developers                         |
 Dometrain   | From Zero to Hero Refactoring for C# Developers                     |
 Dometrain   | Getting Started Clean Architecture in .NET                          |
 Dometrain   | Getting Started Domain-Driven Design                                |